 Interestingly, the more experienced you are with fasting the less you think about food.
 And if you can get through your day without the distraction of constant hunger, you can get a heck of a lot more done.

 What do you think about Intermittent Fasting?
-Did it work for you?
+Leave a comment below to let us know if it has work for you?